-Religious Education
+Religious Education and Worldviews

 Our school vision, ‘Together, Fly High Like an Eagle’ is the bedrock of all that we do at St. John’s and is at the heart of our Religious Education (RE).

-We want the children to fly high, to reflect the school Christian values and be the best person they can possibly be.
-One part of this is providing them with opportunities to learn from the wisdom that religions and worldviews offer, the ways in which they talk about living well together, and the answers that they give to life’s big questions.
+We believe that a broad understanding of different religions and worldviews provides children with a context for who they are, as HUMANS.
+It gives them opportunities to learn from the wisdom that religions and worldviews offer, the ways in which they talk about living well together, and the answers that they give to life’s big questions.

 What are the intentions of RE at St. John’s?